Mindfulness for Rumination: Unhooking from Repetitive Thoughts

 5 mindfulness anchors for repetitive thoughts

-The most useful mindfulness anchor for repetitive thoughts is the one you can actually return to during a loop.
+Myth: mindfulness for repetitive thoughts means making the loop disappear on command.
+In practice, the most useful anchor is the one you can find again when your mind is circling the same detail.
 These are attention-training practices, not diagnoses, treatments, or tests of whether you are “doing mindfulness right.”

 Best for mental spirals: breath counting